Get insider access

 6.0 Phone Calls

 The Beats Studio Pro are mediocre for phone calls.
 Their mic makes your voice sound hollow, and the recording quality can noticeably dip for a few seconds before improving again.
-It also struggles to separate your voice from ambient sound, so if you take a call in a busy office, any background noise will be audible to whoever you're talking to.
+It also struggles to separate your voice from ambient sound in similar frequencies, so if you take a call in a busy office, background noise will be audible to whoever you're talking to.
 On the plus side, their ANC feature blocks a lot of noise, making it easier to hear calls.

 Pros